 Anticipating failure modes is essential for robust self-healing systems.
 Common categories and mitigations include:

-• Partial network partitions: design for eventual consistency and safe default behaviors during outages; ensure critical dispatch decisions can be made locally with conservative safety margins.
+- Partial network partitions: design for eventual consistency and safe defaults during outages; ensure critical dispatch decisions can be made locally with conservative safety margins.

-• Conflict among multiple agents: implement consensus protocols or arbitration policies to resolve competing rerouting recommendations without oscillations.
+- Conflict among multiple agents: implement arbitration policies to resolve competing rerouting recommendations without oscillations.

-• Regulatory and contractual non-compliance: continuously verify routes against constraints; maintain an auditable decision log to satisfy audits and customer SLAs.
+- Regulatory and contractual non-compliance: continuously verify routes against constraints; maintain an auditable decision log for audits and customer SLAs.

-Delivering a practical self-healing road freight system requires concrete, actionable guidance across data, architecture, and operations.
+Delivering a practical self-healing road freight system requires concrete guidance across data, architecture, and operations.
 The following considerations map to a pragmatic modernization effort while staying grounded in reliability and safety.

 Data, signals, and telemetry